 SDR & Full HD Performance

-I don’t know about you but for me, half of the movies/series I watch in my personal home cinema are still in Full HD resolution.
-This is either because Netflix offers this resolution for much of its content or because certain movies that I want to watch are not available in 4K, or because I already have several movies on regular Blu-ray.
+I don’t know about you, but for me, half of the movies and series I watch in my personal home cinema are still in Full HD resolution.
+This is either because Netflix offers this resolution for much of its content, or because certain movies that I want to watch are not available in 4K, or because I already have several movies on regular Blu-ray.

-To clarify things, 4K HDR is impressive, especially on larger screens but a good Full HD Blu-ray still holds up well in terms of image quality.
+To clarify, while 4K HDR is impressive, especially on larger screens, a good Full HD Blu-ray still holds up well in terms of image quality.

 So, how my projector handles Full HD content is still very important to me.